 You will initially feel that you are walking away from the loch but it soon loops back and you will be met with spectacular views down the loch.

-This path is also part of the southern upland way.
+This is also a section of the Southern Upland Way

 The walk took us about 1hr 55m, which was a fair pace but this was mainly due to the constant menacing presence of midges!
 The minute we stopped moving, they were on us.
 So it was best to keep up a fast pace.